 “Is that it?
 Is that all you’ve written?”
 The smile stretches.

-“My life, in one chapter,” Finley says, realising she’s managed to while away a couple of hours.
+“My life, in one chapter,” Finley says, realizing she’s managed to while away a couple of hours.
 All the while Georgia was dealing with their crew, giving her some much-needed downtime alone.

 An arm snakes across the back of her shoulders.
 She leans into the comfort that act offers.
 Her head going to a welcoming shoulder.
 She feels Georgia press her face into her hair, warm breath caressing the top of her head.
 The taller woman consoles Finley against the coming dawn and what’s to come.
 Time running out for them both.